Watch: University of Minnesota's 40th annual Martin Luther King Jr. Tribute

 "Lauryn speaks to one generation and Donny to another generation," Shoultz said.
 "But it's the same message then, now and tomorrow.
 Lauryn sings 'after winter must come spring' … and we want to move forward with a message of peace, love and understanding."

 Shoultz elicited another work from Minnesota jazz pianist/composer Laura Caviani.

 "Laura wrote to me two days after the George Floyd murder and asked, 'What should I do?'" said Shoultz, whose many roles include being associate conductor and director of learning and engagement for the choral ensemble VocalEssence.
 "I said, 'Laura, you're a songwriter.
 Write one.'"

-The program also will include the Black spiritual "Walk Together Children"; a VocalEssence reading of King's "I Have a Dream"; hip-hop artist Niles' rendition of "Reassure My Soul"; and a traditional South African prayer of peace, "Ukuthula," with the Minnesota Chorale joined by South Africa's Gauteng Choristers.
+The program also includes the Black spiritual "Walk Together Children"; a VocalEssence reading of King's "I Have a Dream"; hip-hop artist Niles' rendition of "Reassure My Soul"; and a traditional South African prayer of peace, "Ukuthula," with the Minnesota Chorale joined by South Africa's Gauteng Choristers.

-While the concert is entering its fourth decade — with a seriously impressive litany of performers, starting with founder Reginald Buckner — this is the first show that had to be rehearsed in isolation and recorded in advance.
+While the concert is entering its fourth decade — with a seriously impressive litany of performers, starting with founder Reginald Buckner — 2021 was the first show that had to be rehearsed in isolation and recorded in advance.

 Fortuitously for Rochester, his day job, as instructor and jazz coordinator at the MacPhail Center for Music, had optimum logistics for his ensemble.